hikeventures/hikeventures.github.io/_posts/articles/how-to/2018-03-24-fieldmonitor-sony-A7III-review.markdown

 image: https://farm1.staticflickr.com/792/39181313040_b25a39b799_b.jpg
 ---

-Yesterday, I have received my new <a href="https://amzn.to/2pBG6yY" >Sony A7III</a> and I was curious to find out how the <a  href="https://www.adamwilt.com/fieldmonitor/">FieldMonitor app</a> on my iPhone together with my new camera.
+Yesterday, I have received my new <a rel="nofollow" href="https://amzn.to/2pBG6yY" >Sony A7III</a> and I was curious to find out how the <a rel="nofollow"  href="https://www.adamwilt.com/fieldmonitor/">FieldMonitor app</a> on my iPhone together with my new camera.
 So I contacted the developer of the FieldMonitor app and asked if his App would work with the Sony A7III?

 Unfortunately, there has been no tests with the FieldMonitor App and the Sony A7III yet so I got the opportunity to beta test the app on the Test Flight app (I have never used it before but the Test Flight app is made to test apps before they get released).
 <br>